 I didn’t believe you could find lovely items to wear like these in there or if you did it’d be a fluke, too expensive or too mumsy.

-Well they aren’t so, since Thursday I own a piece of fashion history as well as a nice pair of shoes.
+They aren’t so, since Thursday, I own a piece of fashion history as well as a nice pair of shoes.

 BHS may have been established by a team of American investors but they gave us something that is part of our culture, our memories and our history.